 For more information

-For information about our commitment to accessibility at the University of Toronto Libraries, please contact the Library Accessibility Office.
+For information about our commitment to accessibility at the University of Toronto Libraries, please contact us.
 For resources and events facilitated by the University of Toronto for faculty, staff, and students, please see the AODA Office website.